lich-uct/molpher-lib/doc/source/usage/installation.rst

 script under the :file:`doc/` directory.
 However, in order to successfully build the documentation you will need a few packages in your Python environment:

-..  literalinclude:: ../../../doc/environment.yml
+..  literalinclude:: ../../../environment.yml
     :language: none
-    :caption: The environment file that describes conda environment that should be used to build the documentation.
+    :caption: The conda environment file used to build the documentation and test the library.

 You can easily install all these packages like so: